MA, LCMHCA, EMDR Trained, CSAT-Candidate

 Kyle has worked with adolescents, adults, couples, families, and groups.
 He is trained in EMDR therapy, TF-CBT, Positive Parenting Program (Triple P), Seeking Safety, and Resource Parenting Curriculum.
 As of 2020, Kyle is pursuing certifications in EMDR through the EMDR International Association (EMDRIA) and sex addiction therapy (CSAT) through the International Institute for Trauma and Addiction Professionals (IITAP).

-During sessions, Kyle often utilizes acceptance and commitment therapy (ACT), adaptive information processing (AIP) from EMDR, cognitive-behavioral therapy (CBT), existential therapy, gestalt therapy, humanistic therapy, solutions-focused brief therapy (SFBT), and reality therapy with clients.
+During sessions, Kyle often utilizes adaptive information processing (AIP) from EMDR, cognitive-behavioral therapy (CBT), existential therapy, gestalt therapy, humanistic therapy, mindfulness, solutions-focused brief therapy (SFBT), and reality therapy with clients.
 He has international supervision experience with Ukrainian counselors, as well as a history presenting at national mental health conferences.

 All that said, Kyle trusts most in the strength of the therapeutic relationship and believes it will make the biggest difference in your healing.
 He commits to showing you empathy, genuineness, and acceptance while being your accountability partner in counseling.
 Together, you and Kyle can create a new narrative for your present season that aligns with your desired future.